hertzmann/hertzmann.github.io/_posts/2026-03-23-drawing-skills.md

 | A. Hertzmann, J. E. Fan.
 Artists' Drawing Strategies Serve to Overcome Visual Processing Limitations. _Psychology of Aesthetics, Creativity, and the Arts_.
 2026 (Advance online publication). \[[Preprint](https://psyarxiv.com/pqkxh)\]  |

-This blog post summarizes key ideas from our paper.
+This blog post summarizes some of the key ideas from our paper.

-**This blog post is about just one aspect of the drawing process: transferring information from what you to see to the page.
-That paper surveys other aspects of drawing, and I've also written elsewhere about many other aspects of drawing, including [perspective](/2024/10/16/perspective-as-arrangement.html), [choice of subject](/2020/10/23/planning-and-strategy.html), [picking which lines to draw](/2020/09/12/how-to-draw-pictures-contours.html), [abstraction](/2020/11/02/abstract-painting.html), [creativity](https://arxiv.org/abs/2205.01605), [speed and sketching](/2020/10/26/time-and-speed.html), [taking risks](/2024/06/21/judgments.html), and [the role of different choices along the way](/2024/10/18/adrift.html).**
+**One caveat:** this blog post is about just one aspect of the drawing process: transferring information from what you to see to the page, such as copying an existing drawing.
+We study copying because it isolates some crucial aspects of drawing skill, and gives insight into drawing in general.
+But _drawing pictures isn't just copying_, for lots and lots of reasons.
+Our paper does survey some other aspects of drawing, and I've also written elsewhere about them, including [perspective](/2024/10/16/perspective-as-arrangement.html), [choice of subject](/2020/10/23/planning-and-strategy.html), [picking which lines to draw](/2020/09/12/how-to-draw-pictures-contours.html), [abstraction](/2020/11/02/abstract-painting.html), [creativity](https://arxiv.org/abs/2205.01605), [speed and sketching](/2020/10/26/time-and-speed.html), [taking risks](/2024/06/21/judgments.html), and [the role of different choices along the way](/2024/10/18/adrift.html).